jlevy/og-equity-compensation/README.md

   [several kinds of business entities](https://en.wikipedia.org/wiki/Types_of_business_entity#United_States) may be formed, or [**incorporated**](https://en.wikipedia.org/wiki/Incorporation_(business)), under the laws of a specific state.
+- 🄳 A **startup** is an emerging company that aspires to grow quickly, especially by providing something-like a product or technology-that is new to a market and has the potential to transform that market.
+  Once a company is established in the market and successful for a while, it usually stops being called a startup.
+  - 🚧 Stats on how many people work in startups vs established companies.
 - Companies involve many people, so it’s important to track how much of the company each person owns, so that future profits are divided appropriately.
   Historically, this has been done a few ways, depending on the size and nature of the company.
 One way to do this, especially when a lot of people are involved, is via stock, which we’ll get into next.
 - Companies in the US include sole proprietorships, partnerships, limited liability companies (LLCs), S corporations, and C corporations.
   - 🔸 This Guide does not cover equity compensation in LLCs, as they are rarely used as the choice of entity for technology startups, and equity compensation in LLCs is dramatically different from equity compensation in corporations.
     So we’ll focus on the one type of company most readers of this Guide will be concerned
     with: The C corporation.
 - 🄳 A [**C corporation (or C corp)**](https://en.wikipedia.org/wiki/C_corporation) is a type of business entity in the United States.
   Specifically, it’s a kind of